Andrea-Papaleo/SpiedieDocs/docs/docs/spiedie_modules.md

 ``` bash
 module list
 ```
 You can see here that there are a few modules loaded by default, it's best to leave these as they are.
-Any module you load moving foward will show up here until you end your current session.
+Any module you load moving forward will show up here until you end your current session.

 ## <a name="load_unload"></a> Loading and Unloading Modules